the-nazes-organization/bot-signal/README.md

 - command: the command will be activated when the message start with the prefix
 - message: the command will be activated for every message
 - typing: the command will be activated when the user start typing
-- attachements: the command will be activated when the user send an attachement
+- attachments: the command will be activated when the user send an attachement

 If the activation_type is "command" or "message", the prefix is required.
 A prefix must start with a "!".